Tryweryn flooding: Political effects

-In October 1965, the Llyn Celyn reservoir opened, and there was a sizeable Plaid Cymru-organised demonstration.
+In October 1965, the Llyn Celyn reservoir opened with a ceremony by the Liverpool Corporation, and there was a sizeable Plaid Cymru-organised demonstration.
 A year later, Gwynfor Evans won Plaid Cymru's first parliamentary seat in Carmarthen.
 But according to some commentators, Capel Celyn did not play a major part in Gwynfor Evans's victory: in addition to Carmarthen's long distance from Tryweryn, they claim that Plaid Cymru's victory owed as much to an anti-Labour backlash in the constituency's mining communities as it did to Plaid's successful depiction of Labour's policies as a threat to the viability of small Welsh communities.
+The demonstrations at Tryweryn soon devolved into brawls between demonstrators and police as they attempted to block the vehicles of Liverpool Corporation officials and invited guests, impeding them from reaching the opening ceremony.
+For the first time, three uniformed members of the Free Wales Army (FWA) made a public appearance at the demonstration, including the organisation's leader, Julian Cayo-Evans.
+According to eyewitness accounts, the FWA were responsible for rallying the crowd to charge down in to the escarpment and into the grandstand set up for the opening ceremony, defying pleas for restraint from Plaid Cymru officials.

+There are also claims that it was the FWA men who disconnected the microphone that was being used for the ceremony, leading to the ceremony coming to an early end as the Liverpool Corporation officials were drowned out by the demonstrators singing Hen Wlad Fy Nhadau.
+A Union Flag was burned by the demonstrators on the high stone parapet of the reservoir outlet during the scuffles.

 On 19 October 2005, Liverpool City Council issued a formal apology for the flooding.
 Some in the town of Bala welcomed the move, though others said the apology was a "useless political gesture" and came far too late.